 Stop spending on things that will depreciate unless they are your priorities.
 For example, if you often travel by car, a safe car, which is a depreciating asset though, should be your priority to preserve your life and health.
-Health and supporting health should be your priority too as health will either support you and your ambitions throughout your life or it will destroy your dreams and your life.
+Health and supporting health should be your priority too as good health will support you and your ambitions throughout your life while poor health will destroy your dreams and your life.
 Remember that health is rarely a gift in modern times with this awful ecology.
 Health has become more of an outcome of your daily choices.
 All in all, know your priorities.

 When it comes to acquiring assets like real estate or stocks, analyze every option carefully.
 Choose assets that are likely to appreciate with time.

-To be able to acquire appreciating assets, you need to save up.
+To be able to acquire appreciating assets, you need to save up first.
 Here is my article on how to save money with no struggle which not only gives advice but also explains the urge to overspend and shows reasons for it providing you with tools to fight it.

-Once your passive income is enough to cover for your expenses and you can do whatever you like without the need to spend 8 hours a day in the office, you will be so thankful to yourself for your decision not to overspend on clothes, electronics, eating out, etc.
+Once your passive income is enough to cover for your expenses and you can do whatever you like without the need to spend 8 hours a day in the office, you’ll know you have achieved financial freedom.
+You will be thankful to yourself for your decision not to overspend on clothes, electronics, eating out, etc.